CourbotA/CourbotA/README.md

 <h3 align="left">My interests :</h3>
 <p align="left">
-  I am mostly interested in Machine Learning applications I am interested in the use of GAN in medical imagery and am currently working on a GAN able to style transfer from MRI to CT.
+  I am mostly interested in Machine Learning applications.
+  I am interested in the use of GAN in medical imagery and am currently working on a GAN able to style transfer from MRI to CT.
 </p>